 In 2007, the AR1000 Ultrasonic Wound Therapy System (Arobella Medical) received marketing clearance, listing the Celleration MIST system and several other ultrasonic wound debridement and hydrosurgery systems as predicate devices.
 The AR1000 system uses a combination of irrigation and US with a contact probe to debride and cleanse wounds.
 The indications are similar to that of the MIST system, listed as: “selective dissection and fragmentation of tissue, wound debridement (acute and chronic wounds, burns, diseased or necrotic tissue), and cleansing irrigation of the site for the removal of debris, exudates, fragments, and other matter.”

 Low frequency ultrasound is used as an adjunct (supplement) to wound care.
 A noncontact low frequency ultrasound device is intended to provide debridement and cleansing to a wound.
 The device is held 0.5 to 1.5 cm from the wound and saline is delivered to the wound bed, which purportedly promotes healing through stimulation of cellular activity.
-Therapy is usually given in three to twelve minute sessions, three times per week.
+Therapy is usually given in three-to-twelve minute sessions, three times per week.

-The Association for the Advancement of Wound Care (AAWC) guideline on treatment of venous ulcers, updated in 2010, states that low-frequency ultrasound treatment requires additional evidence before it can be considered an appropriate treatment.
+The AAWC guidelines on the treatment of venous ulcers, updated in 2015, stated that low-frequency ultrasound treatment requires additional evidence before it can be considered an appropriate treatment.

 Use of low-frequency, non-contact, non-thermal, ultrasound therapy is considered investigational for wound care and all other applications.